lukas-krecan/ShedLock/README.md

 * slf4j-api

 # Release notes
+# 4.4.0
+* Support for non-void returning methods when PROXY_METHOD interception is used

 # 4.3.1
 * Introduced shedlock-provider-redis-spring-1 to make it work around Spring Data Redis 1 issue #105 (thanks @rygh4775)